 Membership & Operations Associate

 Camille serves as the key liaison for HRFN’s global network of human rights funders and oversees HRFN’s day-to-day operations.
 Prior to joining HRFN, Camille worked as a Paralegal at the international law firm, Holland & Knight LLP in New York.
 At the firm, she also served as a Pro Bono Liaison, working on various projects including representing unaccompanied immigrant and refugee children in deportation proceedings.
-Camille graduated from Mount Holyoke College with a BA in International Relations with a focus in International Ethics, and a minor in Music.
+Camille graduated from Mount Holyoke College with a Bachelor of Arts degree in International Relations with a focus in International Ethics, and a minor in Music.
 During her time at Mount Holyoke, Camille worked with MADRE to advance women’s human rights in UN processes and led education programs for at-risk youth in New York City, Cape Town, South Africa, and Capiz, Philippines.
 Camille is fluent in French, proficient in Spanish and conversational in Mandarin Chinese and Tagalog.
 In her free time, she enjoys playing the violin, running, yoga and traveling.